-If you’re reading this blog, then you’ve probably either already had an encounter with a bat… or you’re just dreading one.
+If you’re reading this blog, then you’ve probably either already had an encounter with a bat, are looking for bat exclusion services… or you’re just dreading one.
 Either way, we have some bad news.
 You are more likely to encounter bats starting right about now.
 Like so many other wildlife pests, bats are on the move this spring.
 Here’s what they’re up to, why they’re near you, and how they might bother you:

 Do Bats Hibernate?